Topological-Graph Dependencies and Scaling Properties of a Heuristic Qubit-Assignment Algorithm: Introduction

-The structure of this paper is as follows: \cref{background-qmapping-section} introduces the qubit-mapping problem in detail; we provide an instructional example to motivate our work. \cref{description_algs-section} provides details on the structure of each of the algorithms employed in this work, in addition to an explanation of how we calculated the success rate for our simulations.
-We separate our results in \cref{results-intro-section} into several parts: We first describe the benchmarks utilized in our analysis in \cref{real-benchmarks-section}; next, we discuss the results obtained from incorporating non-nearest-neighbor two-qubit gates in the benchmarks we tested (\cref{nonlinear-section}), using and comparing a \textit{breadth versus depth} analysis of two-qubit gate additions; and finally, in \cref{large-linear-section} we examine the outcomes of our simulations with large-linear interaction graphs, scaled onto QPU coupling-graphs with dimensions of $n \times n$ qubits, where $n > 3$.
-In \cref{discussion-section}, we conclude our work, and discuss possible future directions for research.
+The structure of this paper is as follows: \cref{background-qmapping-section} provides a background to the qubit-mapping problem and a walk-through of a basic example. \cref{description_algs-section} provides details on the structure of each of the algorithms employed; additionally, we show how to calculate the success rate for our simulations.
+We separate our results in \cref{results-intro-section} into several parts: We describe the benchmarks utilized in our analysis in \cref{real-benchmarks-section}; next, we discuss the results obtained from incorporating non-nearest-neighbor two-qubit gates in the benchmarks we tested (\cref{nonlinear-section}), using and comparing a \textit{breadth versus depth} analysis of two-qubit gate additions in order to generate topologically-inequivalent quantum-algorithmic graphs; and finally, in \cref{large-linear-section} we examine the outcomes of our simulations with quantum-algorithmic path-like graph structures, scaled onto QPU connectivity graphs with dimensions $n \times n$ qubits, where $n > 3$.
+In \cref{discussion-section}, we conclude our work and discuss possible future directions.